-The easiest most delicious creamy treat that you can make in under 10 minutes for your everyday after-dinner dessert needs!
-Make these Yoghurt Desserts with Coconut in lovely martini glasses and you have yourself an impressive looking dessert for your dinner party!
+The easiest most delicious creamy treat that you can make in under 10 minutes to satisfy your sweet tooth needs!
+Make this Greek Yogurt Dessert with Creamed Coconut in lovely martini glasses and you have yourself an impressive-looking, but easy dessert for your dinner party!

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!